Tenura2001/Hello-World-of-TinyML/README.md

 ✅ Deploys a small neural network to predict y = sin(x).
 ✅ Works on Arduino Nano 33 BLE Sense, ESP32, STM32,Arduino UNO etc.

+# First RUN python note book and Build your model
+# Second Copy all the Weight and Biases
+# Put that values to your Arduino Sketch